Hardship loans are financial products designed specifically to assist individuals facing challenging circumstances.

 And finally, you will need to provide proof of the reason why you are unable to pay your bills.
 This could include a letter from your employer stating that they have you laid off.

 The law requires your creditor to stop all collection activity when you claim financial hardship.

 This includes any phone calls, letters, or visits from the creditor or anyone working on their behalf.

 The law also requires the creditor to review your account and see if you qualify for a hardship program.

 If the lender approves your hardship loan application, the creditor may be able to reduce your monthly payments, forgive some of your debt, or delay your payments.

 Can you get a hardship loan if you're unemployed?

-It’s possible to get a hardship loan if you’re unemployed, but the terms of the loan may be more difficult to meet if you’re unable to work.
+It's possible to get loans for financial hardship if you're unemployed, but the terms of the loan may be more difficult to meet if you're unable to work.